Aki-07/IInventiv-DocSathi/README.md

-# ABDM-Ready Clinical Note Structuring Assistant (DocSathi)
+# DocSathi: ABDM-Ready Clinical Note Structuring Assistant

 A clinician-facing documentation assistant that converts **free-text OPD/clinic notes** into a **standardized visit summary** and an **ABDM-aligned, interoperable structured export**.
 It is designed for **documentation support only** (not diagnosis): missing or uncertain details are **flagged for clinician confirmation** instead of being guessed.